-Taylor Guitars have long set the standard for the modern and contemporary acoustic guitar market.
+Taylor Guitars have long set the standard for the modern and contemporary acoustic market.

 It’s more than just steel-strings that bear the Taylor name on their headstocks, however.
 They offer classical, electric, and semi-hollow electrics, as well.
-In fact, even their acoustic guitars use a humbucking pickup in addition to soundboard transducers to achieve volume and clarity of tone.
+In fact, even their acoustic guitars use a humbucking pickup in addition to soundboard transducers to achieve volume and clarity.
 Indeed, Taylor has long been the leader for plugged-in tone.
 They even have a Richie Sambora signature model!